Kangchenjunga north base camp – Khambachhen

 Danda-Kharka

 Autumn stamped it’s impact in terms of varied colors of the foliage.
 The forests were lightened up with crimson, yellow, brown and other shades along with green.
 In the lawn, a mat was spread out and a little girl sat on it.
 She was engrossed in her drawing pencils, paper & other artifacts.
 There was a doll sitting beside.
-Her attention were divided between the drawing pencils and the doll.
+Her attention was divided between the drawing pencils and the doll.
 I tried to entice her into a pose for photograph but was flatly denied.
 Dhananjoy succeeded where I failed.
 He had the necessary skills and was capable of convincing her into a photo shoot.
 She had all the time and grace in the world to act as a model for many photographs.
 We got another chance to have her company when we stayed at the lodge on our way back.

 Danda-Kharka, picture courtesy, Dhananjoy De